 About

-Nicole Trimble is Assistant Professor of Media Communications & Technology at the University of Cincinnati Blue Ash College and co-founder of Bright Wall Collective, a mural collective based out of Southwest Ohio.
-Her studio practice is grounded in painting and observation of the human figure while exploring ways this traditional medium can intersect with digital media.
-Her work has been exhibited in galleries throughout the United States and in publications such as Movers & Makers, AEQAI, Studio Visit and Professional Artist Magazine.
-She holds a BFA in painting and printmaking from Miami University and an MFA from the University of Cincinnati's College of DAAP.
+Nicole Trimble is an Associate Professor of Media Communications at the University of Cincinnati Blue Ash College and the co-founder of Bright Wall Collective, a mural and design studio based in Southwest Ohio.
+Her work spans both gallery exhibition and public art, including more than 30 large-scale murals across Ohio, and publications such as Movers & Makers, AEQAI, Studio Visit, and Professional Artist Magazine.
+She holds an MFA from the University of Cincinnati’s College of DAAP and a BFA in Painting and Printmaking from Miami University.

 For inquiries, please email b.nicole.trimble@gmail.com.